Boldo

 Peumus boldus, commonly known as boldo (from the Mapuche name foḻo), is a species of tree in the family Monimiaceae and the only species in the genus Peumus.
 It is endemic to the central region of Chile, between 33° and 40° southern latitude.
 Boldo has also been introduced to Europe and North Africa, though it is not often seen outside botanical gardens.

 Due to its common name, it is often confused with the species Plectranthus ornatus, known as falso boldo ("false boldo"), boldo paraguayo or boldo rastrero, which has led to confusion about the uses, properties and toxicity of both species.

 Description

 Boldo, together with litre, quillay, peumo, bollén and other indigenous plants, is a characteristic component of the sclerophyllous forests endemic to central Chile.
 Its leaves, which have a strong, woody and slightly bitter flavor and camphor-like aroma, are used for culinary purposes, primarily in Latin America.
 The leaves are used in a similar manner to bay leaves and are also prepared as a herbal tea, primarily in Chile and Argentina.

 The edible fruits are small drupes about 2 centimeters in diameter, green in color and having a pleasant flavor.
-Though not well known outside their native range, boldo fruits, which appear between December and February, are very tasty, nutritious, small, green, edible spheres.
-Boldo's assertive flavor comes primarily from the presence of the chemical ascaridole, which is also present in the epazote plant.
+Though not well known outside their native range, boldo fruits, which appear between December and February, are very small, green, edible spheres.
+Boldo has a strong flavor, which primarily comes from the chemical ascaridole, which is also present in the epazote plant.